jazho76/house_of_apple_2/README.md

 End of assembler dump.
 ```

-At `__push___start_context+63` there is a useful `mov rsp, rdx; ret` stack pivot gadget.
 We already know that `RDX` points to the beginning of our controlled `FILE` structure at the time of the arbitrary call.
 If we call this gadget, `RSP` moves directly into our fake structure and execution continues from the values stored there.
 That should give us the start of a ROP chain.

 ## ROP

 One catch, the ROP chain overlaps memory with the fake `FILE` structure, so the field constraints from `_IO_wdoallocbuf` still apply.
-The first qword overlaps `_flags`, which means its value must not set `_IO_NO_WRITES` (`0x8`).
-Our first gadget therefore needs an address with bit 3 clear in its least significant byte.
+The first qword overlaps `_flags`, which means its value must not set `_IO_NO_WRITES` (`0x8`) or `_IO_UNBUFFERED` (`0x2`).
+Our first gadget therefore needs an address with those bits clear in its least significant byte.

 The `ret` gadget at `_nl_archive_subfreeres+96` should do the trick.
 It is not a `ret` instruction actually present in the original code at that boundary, but it is a valid mid-instruction gadget at that shifted address.
-Its least significant byte is `0x00`, so placing the address in `_flags` does not set `_IO_NO_WRITES`.
+Its least significant byte is `0x00`, so placing the address in `_flags` does not set `_IO_NO_WRITES` or `_IO_UNBUFFERED`.

 ```asm
 pwndbg> tele 0x7f4672919d00 1